canvas-medical/documentation/collections/_api/detectedissue.md

                         description: 	The code of the Evidence.
                         required_in: create, update
                       - name: display
-                        description: The display name of the coding
+                        description: The display name of the coding.
                         type: string
                         required_in: create, update
                     required_in: create, update